Aniket144/Python-Scripts/README.md

 ### YouTubeSongDownloader.py

-* You need to install youtube-dl library for pip python.
+* You need to install youtube-dl library by pip install youtube-dl.
 Then you're all ready to go.
 Just run the script in your terminal and enter the video url when asked and the script will download audio/song of that video in M4A format.